-Bear Creek is a public company incorporated in British Columbia, Canada with shares listed on the TSX Venture Exchange and the Bolsa de Valores de Lima.
+Bear Creek is a public company incorporated in British Columbia, Canada.
+Its common shares are listed on the TSX Venture Exchange in Canada and the Bolsa de Valores de Lima in Peru under the symbol "BCM", and are posted for trading on the OTCQX Market in the U.S. under the symbol "BCEKF" and on the Börse Frankfurt in Germany under the symbol "OU6".
 The head office, principal address and records office of the Company are at 400 Burrard Street, Suite 1400, Vancouver, British Columbia, Canada, V6C 3A6.